ogdenpm/intel80tools/thamesSrc/thames.md

  * link: ISIS-II object linker v3.0
  * locate: ISIS-II object locater v3.0
  * objhex: Converts an ISIS-II object file to hex format (v2.2)
+ * Modified to emulate 8080 (v0.1.2) this allows basic to work, also removed tstate counting which was not used.
+Partial implementatio of CSTS implementation (bios 7) using kbhit, unfortunately to getchar requires cr before returing.
+Not a major problem but we aware.
+ * **Note** to revert to z80 emulation uncomment the #define Z80 line in thames.h

 Other programs known to work include
  * asm80 versions 3.0 & 4.1